 7.4.
-WEDSILE Beginning (1) Developing (2) Accomplished (3) Exemplary (4-5) Score /5 Visual Appeal The design is unattractive, cluttered, or inconsistent, with poor use of color, typography, or images.
+WEDSILE Beginning (1) Developing (2) Accomplished (3) Exemplary (4-5) Score /5 Visual Appeal isual Appeal The design is unattractive, cluttered, or inconsistent, with poor use of color, typography, or images.
 It detracts from the user experience.
-The design is somewhat appealing but lacks consistency in color, fonts, or imagery.
-It may look unprofessional or outdated.
 The design is visually appealing, with good use of color, typography, and images.
 The layout is clean and professional.
 The design is highly polished, visually striking, and cohesive, with excellent use of colors, fonts, and images that create a strong, professional aesthetic.
 Navigation & Usability The website is difficult to navigate, with unclear menus, broken links, or a confusing structure that frustrates users.
 The website has basic navigation but may have usability issues, such as unclear labels or a non- intuitive structure.
 The website is easy to navigate, with clear menus and a logical structure that users can follow with minimal effort.
 The website offers seamless navigation, with intuitive menus, clear labels, and a highly user- friendly structure that enhances the overall experience.
 Responsiveness & Compatibility The website is not responsive and does not display well on different devices or browsers.
 It is hard to use on mobile devices or tablets.
 The website is somewhat responsive but may have layout issues or slower performance on certain devices or browsers.
 The website is responsive, with smooth performance and appropriate layout adjustments on different devices and browsers.
 The website is fully responsive and performs exceptionally well on all devices and browsers, with perfect layout adjustments and fast loading times across platforms.